-No telling if publishers will wrap their content in the fresh Apple News format.
+No telling if all of your favorite publishers will wrap their content in the fresh Apple News format.
 A few of our favorites are missing.
-The advantage to you, however, is more clear: your data will remain anonymous, apart from your Apple ID, according to the company.
+The advantage to you, however, is more clear: your data remains anonymous, apart from your Apple ID, according to the company.

 Multitasking for iPad

-iOS 9 brings true multitasking to its newer iPad tablets, and we're not talking about the "multitasking" app switcher that premiered with iOS 4 back in 2010.
+iOS 9 brings true iPad multitasking to Apple iPad tablets, and we're not talking about the "multitasking" app switcher that premiered with iOS 4 back in 2010.

-iPads will finally be able to handle more hefty productivity tasks.
+iPads is finally be able to handle more hefty productivity tasks.
 That's to the delight of enterprise users who prefer iOS for personal use, but feel forced to opt for a Microsoft Surface Pro 3 or Android tablet at work.